jponge/vertx-in-action/part2-steps-challenge/README.md

 Tests are being run as part of the build process, relying on container images to be started to run integration tests against various middleware such as _Apache Kafka_ or _PostgreSQL_.
 Things are not always deterministic when containers are being started, so you may encounter occasional _flaky_ tests.
+You may also not have enough resources to run all containers while running tests, which may explain potential errors.

 To build all services without running tests run: